Making your dreams come true is what makes life worth living.

 Your work is not your dream.
 Your work is to develop a dreamer’s mindset.

 A dreamer believes in what isn’t present today.
-And a dreamer believes that what seems impossible at this moment is still possible.
+And a dreamer believes that what looks impossible at this moment is still possible.

 Today, you may not have faith in your specific dream.
-But you can have faith in yourself that you can make impossible things happen.
+But you can have faith in yourself that you can make possible things actually happen.